 Our 1950s costumes for men will create that perfect Elvis, Fonz or '50s nerd look.
-Shop our '50s jackets, shirts and accessories at Candy Apple Costumes to play bowler, a Bobby soxer's date, a teenage Greaser or Buddy Holly.
+Shop our '50s jackets, shirts and accessories at Candy Apple Costumes to play a bowler, a Bobby soxer's date, a teenage Greaser or Buddy Holly.
 We carry 1950s men's costumes in regular and extra-large sizes, including plus-size options.
 With these stylish threads, looking good is no sweat.

 The Fabulous Fifties were filled with muscle cars, movie and rock 'n roll.
 Whether you're looking to play a favorite movie character or make your own path, our 1950s men's fashion will have you made in the shade.
 Pair costumes with a '50s wig or temporary sideburns.
-Order a prom tuxedo for your "Back to the Future" Enchantment Under the Sea dance.
+Order a prom tuxedo for your "Back to the Future" Enchantment under the Sea dance.
 Find a faux black leather jacket like Danny's for that "Grease" party.
 Hit the lanes in a classic two-tone bowling shirt.
 Our custom size charts for each costume make finding that perfect fit easy.
 All of our men's '50s style clothing is stitched from fine materials that look cool and are low-priced.

 What did men wear in the 50's?

 There were three main fashions for men and boys in the 1950s:

 A mainstream guy concerned about his reputation with parents, teachers and "nice" girls would sport a military-inspired crewcut or tidy side-parted hairstyle.
 It went well with his letterman jacket and Ivy League credentials.

 A budding musician, poet or intellectual, his style reflected 1950s musicians like Buddy Holly, who popularized wearing nerdy dark-rimmed glasses and a pompadour hairstyle.